almayor/minishell/README.md

 ## Disclaimer

-> In [School 42](https://en.wikipedia.org/wiki/42_(school)), almost every project must be written to comply with. coding standard (also known as the "[Norm](./docs/subjects/norme.en.pdf)").
+> In [School 42](https://en.wikipedia.org/wiki/42_(school)), almost every project must be written to comply with a coding standard (also known as the "[Norm](./docs/subjects/norme.en.pdf)").
 As a result, the implementation of certain parts may appear strange.

 ## Overview